SEAsouthern/book_app/README.md

 Actual time needed to complete: 57min

 Number and name of feature: Lab 11, Task 3 Display Search Results

 Estimate of time needed to complete: 2h

+Start time: 1200pm 21 Jan 20

+Finish time: 9am 22 Jan 21

+Actual time needed to complete: 1h

+Number and name of feature: Lab 11, Task 4 Errors

+Estimate of time needed to complete: 30m

+Start time: 9am 22 Jan 20

+Finish time: 9:20am 22 Jan 21

+Actual time needed to complete: 20m

+Number and name of feature: Lab 11, Task 5 CSS

+Estimate of time needed to complete: 1h

-Start time: 1200
+Start time: 9:30am 22 Jan 20

-Finish time:
+Finish time: 9:20am 22 Jan 21

-Actual time needed to complete:
+Actual time needed to complete: 20m

 ## Credits and Collaborations
 Initial setup documents for this lab came from the Code Fellows Repo and the lab instructions.